tjaartvdwalt/photo-renamer/README.md

 ## Rationale ##

-The naming pattern described above is the naming pattern used by the stock Android camera.Renaming photos taken with other devices to this scheme allows me to seamlessly merge photos into a single directory and maintain consistent file names.
+The naming pattern described above is the naming pattern used by the stock Android camera.
+Renaming photos taken with other devices to this scheme allows me to seamlessly merge photos into a single directory and maintain consistent file names.

 ## Extracting the date ##